iamkahvi/iamkahvi.github.io/_pages/book-list.md

 ## <u> this year </u>

+- Bad Blood
+Read this one very quickly.
+This is the story behind the rise and fall of Theranos.
+If that company is unknown to you, I highly recommend looking them up.
+The story is larger than life and illustrates the strange motivations that govern Silicon Valley.
+It’s disturbing how much they got away with and for how long.
+It made me question the whole ecosystem.
+They’ll probably make a movie about it soon.
+“…in her [Elizabeth Holmes’s]  all-consuming quest to be the second coming of Steve Jobs amid the gold rush of the “unicorn” boom, there came a point when she stopped listening to sound advice and began to cut corners.
+Her ambition was voracious and it brooked no interference.”
+<br><br>

 - Circe
 I love the Greek Gods.
-The combination of vanity and absolute power always makes for exciting stories.
+Their combination of vanity and absolute power always makes for exciting stories.
 This book went by quickly.
 It’s a retelling of _The Odyssey_ and several other classic Greek tales from the perspective of the Goddess Circe.
 Reading it felt somewhat similar to Percy Jackson but I wouldn’t recommend it to children.
 It explores the idea of immortality, love, children, beauty.
 There is a happy ending.
  “he had never met a god [Circe] who enjoyed their divinity less.”
 <br><br>